mdn/curriculum/curriculum/1-core/4-best-practices-and-essential-tooling.md

 - Understand the Web Content Accessibility Guidelines (WCAG) conference criteria.

-- Use semantic HTML, aka “The right element for the right job”, because the browser provides so many built-in accessibility hooks.
+- Use semantic HTML, aka "The right element for the right job", because the browser provides so many built-in accessibility hooks.

   - Basic examples include \<p\> or heading elements